expenses/tilegen/readme.md

 tilegen 0.1.0

 USAGE:
-	tilegen [OPTIONS] <input-config> <output-image>
+    tilegen [OPTIONS] <input-config> <SUBCOMMAND>

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 OPTIONS:
-	-a, --attempts <attempts>          The number of times to try and make a valid tilemap [default: 1000] -o, --output-size <output-size>    The size of the output image [default: 50x50]
+    -a, --attempts <attempts>    The number of times to try and make a valid tilemap. [default: 1000] -m, --map-size <map-size>    The size of the generated tilemap. [default: 50x50]

 ARGS:
-	<input-config>    The input configuration file
+    <input-config>    The input configuration file.

-	<output-image>    The output image file
+SUBCOMMANDS:
+    generate-image      Generate a tilemap, convert it into an image and save it to a file generate-tilemap    Generate a tilemap and save it to a file help                Prints this message or the help of the given subcommand(s)
 ```

 `tilegen` takes a [Rust Object Notation](https://github.com/ron-rs/ron) configuration file as input.